Many camera phone accessories simply don't make any sense.

 If you really don't want to carry a traditional SLR camera or it's little sister, a point and shoot camera with a zoom lens, a telephoto lens for your mobile phone certainly is lightweight and easy to bring along anywhere.

-Standard cell phone camera lenses are designed to be mild wide-angle lenses, so distant objects are simply too small.
+Standard cell phone camera lenses are designed to be mild wide-angle lenses, so distant objects are simply way too small.
+You can crop your image afterwards, but the image quality really suffers when you do that.

 One of the nice characteristics with a fish eye lens is that everything is in focus.
 Fish eye lenses have a very deep depth of field, meaning everything close to and distant from your camera is within the range of sharp focus.